Shians/fastq-demultiplex/README.md

 # Paired end FASTQ demultiplexing

 Demultiplex paired end reads by fixed position barcodes.
-This library requires C++14 and the Boost C++ library.
+This library requires C++14.
 This software is work in progress.

 ## Installation